 One of the things I found most interesting about Glain's profile was the revelation that most of Weinstein's clients are Christian soldiers, Catholics and mainline Protestants, who are being harassed by evangelical superiors.

 The root of the problem, Weinstein believes, is a cluster of well-funded groups dedicated to Christianizing the military and proselytizing abroad.From Sharlet's The Family: The Secret Fundamentalism at the Heart of American Power, I can see the fingerprints of "The Family" all over this.
 In fact, the names of the organizations Weinstein provides in the article are the same Family-affiliated groups Sharlet describes.
 This is more than a little distressing, and it makes me appreciate Weinstein's efforts all the more.

 Note: By using the "atheist heroes" label for this post, I am not claiming that Mikey Weinstein is an atheist.
-I have no idea if he is or not.
-He has worked on behalf of atheists as well as others who are not evangelical Christians in the military, and I applaud his efforts.
+He has worked on behalf of atheists as well as others in the military who are not evangelical Christians, and I applaud his efforts.